Soil & Water Conservation District

 - Administer funds for the State of Florida.

-- Educate youth through various programs including the district speech and poster contest, land judging competition, Envirothon competition, and Ag-Venture program.
+- Educate youth through various programs including the district speech and poster contests, land judging competition, Envirothon competition, and Ag-Venture program.

 - Provide educator grants available to public, private, and home school educators interested in implementing soil and water conservation programs in their classrooms.